Quick reads: Jesus.

 Mark’s gospel records that Jesus began his public ministry by proclaiming the good news of God.
 “The time has come,” he said.
 “The kingdom of God has come near.
 Repent and believe the good news!”
 (Mark 1:14-15)

-The word translated “good news” (“gospel” in older Bibles) was not a religious word, but referred to the announcement of a new king, which citizens were supposed to see as good news.
+The word translated “good news” (“gospel” in older Bibles) was not a religious word, but referred to the announcement of a new king, which subjects were supposed to see as good news.

 So Mark is summing up Jesus’ message as the coming of God’s king, him, and therefore the coming of God’s kingdom on earth through him.
 It was good news because God’s was beginning to put things right on earth in a new way, and this would benefit everyone.